Ordered exponential random walks: Transition densities and uniform bounds

-\begin{proof}[Alternative proof of Proposition \ref{transition_density}] For $n\ge d$ we can give an alternative proof following arguments of the LGV lemma.
+\begin{proof}[Alternative proof of Proposition \ref{transition_density}] We now give an alternative proof for $n\ge d$.
+This argument is inspired by the proof of the LGV lemma, see e.g. Theorem~1 in \cite{gessel_viennot89}.
 We will give this proof for $\lambda_1=\cdots=\lambda_d=1$.
 The general case can be treated by using the change of measure.
-In this case one can rewrite~\eqref{eq:transition.density} as follows
+In this case one can rewrite the proposed transition density as